-Although there can be no assurance that additional funding will be available to the Company, management is of the opinion that the copper price will remain favourable and hence, it may be possible to obtain additional funding for its projects.
-However, the Company remains cautious in case the economic factors that impact the mining industry deteriorate.
+Although there can be no assurance that additional funding will be available to the Company, management is of the opinion that copper and gold prices will continue to be favourable and hence it may be possible to obtain additional funding for its projects.
+However, the Company remains cautious in case economic factors that impact the mining industry deteriorate.